PINEWOOD WIND PROJECT PROFILE

 WIND ENERGY FOR RURAL AMERICA

 The cost of wind energy has dropped more than 50% over the past five years, providing a cost-competitive source for clean electricity across the nation.
-Wind powers the equivalent of 25 million American homes each year.* Wind energy comes with many benefits, including reduced pollution, increased domestic employment, consumer cost savings, water conservation, nationwide availability, and increased community revenues.** Wind turbines compliment working farms and other rural land uses, because they allow for existing agricultural operations to continue around them.
-They also help farmers and rural landowners by diversifying the rural economy and providing a consistent, drought-resistant new harvest.
+Wind powers the equivalent of 25 million American homes each year.* Wind energy comes with many benefits, including reduced pollution, increased domestic employment, consumer cost savings, water conservation, nationwide availability, and increased community revenues.** Wind turbines complement working farms and rural land, because they allow for existing agricultural or recreational operations to continue around them.
+They also help rural economic development by diversifying the local economy and providing a consistent stream of recurring revenue.

 **Department of Energy, Wind Vision: A New Era for Wind Power in the United States, 2015